frtib/tsp-redesign/pages/agency-service-reps/training.md

 Thank you for your interest in TSP education.

 TSP trainers are available for webinars.
-See the [TSP Webinars](<{{ site.baseurl }}#tspWebinars>) information for a list of webinars available for online registration.
-As an agency or service representative you may request webinars for your agency or service by completing the [Training Request Form](<{{ site.baseurl }}/bulletins/training-request-form.docx>) and submitting the form to **training@TSP.gov**.
+See the [TSP Webinars]({{ site.baseurl }}#tspWebinars) information for a list of webinars available for online registration.
+As an agency or service representative you may request webinars for your agency or service by completing the [Training Request Form]({{ site.baseurl }}/bulletins/training-request-form.docx) and submitting the form to **training@frtib.gov**.
 Please call <span class="nobr">202-942-1450</span> with any questions you may have about scheduling training.

 <span id="tspWebinars"></span>